jgracin/psxtaxi/README.md

 Parameter `showSpeed` can be true or false and indicates where aircraft's speed should be displayed.
 Parameters `initialWindowWidth` and `initialWindowHeight` specify the size (in pixels) of the window when the application opens.
 Parameter `cutoffSpeed` is the speed above which the application stops rendering the map and aircraft because it assumes that you're not taxing any more.
 Parameter `mapTileSize` is specific to Mapsforge.
-Try values such as 64, 128, 256, and 512 and see what works for you best.
+Try values such as 64, 128, 256, and 512 and see what works best for you.
 Parameter `hostname` and `port` indicate PSX Main Server network address.